mionova/100DaysOfCode-Challenge/README.md

 **Date**: May 27th, 2021

-**Today's Progress**: Focused on JavaScript functions and solved the following challenges:
+**Today's JavaScript Progress**: Focused on JavaScript functions and solved the following challenges:

-1. Write a few simple functions that calculate area and volume
+1. Write a few simple functions that calculate area and volume.
-2. Display HTML dynamically using a loop
+2. Display HTML dynamically using a loop.
-3. Generate 10 circles on the screen with randomly generated backgrounds
+3. Generate 10 circles on the screen with randomly generated backgrounds.

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/day-4)